 U.S. energy regulator to create environmental justice position - chairman

-WASHINGTON, Feb 11 (Reuters) - The chairman of the U.S. Federal Energy Regulatory Commission said on Thursday that the panel will create a senior position on environmental justice, to make sure new energy projects, such as pipelines and terminals, are not unfair to minority communities.
+WASHINGTON, Feb 11 (Reuters) - The chairman of the U.S. Federal Energy Regulatory Commission said on Thursday the panel will create a senior position on environmental justice, to make sure new energy projects, such as pipelines and liquefied natural gas facilities, do not unfairly harm minority communities.

-"I believe that the Commission should more aggressively fulfill its responsibilities to ensure our decisions don't unfairly impact historically marginalized communities," Richard Glick, a Democrat recently appointed by President Joe Biden, told reporters in teleconference about the reasoning for the position.
+"I believe that the Commission should more aggressively fulfill its responsibilities to ensure our decisions don't unfairly impact historically marginalized communities," Richard Glick, a Democrat recently appointed to head the panel by President Joe Biden, told reporters duringa teleconference.

+While the panel is required to consider green justice issues under the National Environmental Policy Act, Glick said in recent years, it has not always emphasized its responsibility.

+"I thought we really haven't taken the issue too seriously especially with regards to a couple of LNG projects," Glick said.
+He did not name the projects as they are pending.

 ((timothy.gardner@thomsonreuters.com; +1 202 898-8360 (Twitter @timogard); Reuters Messaging: timothy.gardner.thomsonreuters.com@reuters.net))